gaforov/full-stack/README.md

 **_The Complete 2024 Web Development Roadmap_**

 ### Web Development Fundamentals
-✔️ Understand how websites work and how HTML, CSS, and JavaScript contribute.
+- Understand how websites work and how HTML, CSS, and JavaScript contribute.✔️
-✔️ Understand how the internet works and how websites are served.
+- Understand how the internet works and how websites are served. ✔️
-☑️ Learn to use git, GitHub, and version control.
+- Learn to use git, GitHub, and version control. ☑️
-☑️ Learn key troubleshooting and debugging skills to apply to your projects.
+- Learn key troubleshooting and debugging skills to apply to your projects. ☑️

 ### HTML 5
 ✅ Learn the anatomy of HTML syntax to structure your websites.
 ✅ Understand the HTML boilerplate and HTML doctypes.
 🔲 Understand indentation and nesting in HTML code.
 🔲 Learn to use HTML tags to structure headings, paragraphs.
-- [x] How to structure HTML lists to create unordered and ordered lists.
+- How to structure HTML lists to create unordered and ordered lists.
-- [x] How to insert images using HTML.
+- How to insert images using HTML.
-- [ ] How to create hyperlinks using anchor tags.
+- How to create hyperlinks using anchor tags.
-- [ ] Create multi-page websites.
+- Create multi-page websites.
-- [ ] Learn HTML best practices.
+- Learn HTML best practices.

 ### CSS 3
 - Understand what are cascading style sheets and how you can use it to style your website.✅